-Turks building in India
+Turkish [?] buildings in India

 Attention now turns to some of the contemporaneous monuments which were built under Muslim patronage in India, including a number of early conquest-era mosques and the first tomb.
 The Adhai din ka Jhompara Mosque in Ajmer is well studied and will not be addressed to any great extent here, and the same goes for the Quwwat al Islam Mosque and the Qutb Minar in Delhi for the same reason.
-The focus here is primarily on some of the lesser-known early monuments.
-There are two mosques, the Charasi Kamaba in Kaman and the Ukha Mandir in Bayana, along with a brief mention of the Shahi mosque in Khatu.
-This will be followed by some observations about the Sulṭān Ghāri tomb in Delhi, built in 1231.
+Although these structures are the best known and most important early monuments in India, the focus here is primarily on some of the lesser-known early structures in order to provide a more nuanced approach and highlight the variety of monuments erected in the early period.
+There are two mosques, the Charasi Kamaba in Kaman and the Ukha Mandir in Bayana, along with a brief mention of the Shahi Mosque in Khatu.
+This will be followed by some observations about the Sultan Ghari Tomb in Delhi, built in 629/1231.

 Twin Minarets